 HCP, Inc. ("HCP" or the "Company"), an S&P 500 company, invests primarily in real estate serving the healthcare industry in the United States.
 We are a Maryland corporation organized in 1985 and qualify as a self-administered real estate investment trust (REIT).
-We are headquartered in Irvine, California, and as of December 31, 2014, had offices in Nashville, Tennessee, Los Angeles, California, and San Francisco, California.
+We are headquartered in Irvine, California, with offices in Nashville, Tennessee, Los Angeles, California, San Francisco, California and London, England.
 Our diverse portfolio is comprised of investments in the following healthcare segments: (i) senior housing, (ii) post-acute/skilled nursing, (iii) life science, (iv) medical office and (v) hospital.
-We invest and manage our real estate portfolio for the long-term to maximize the benefit to our shareholders and support the growth of our dividends.
 For more information regarding HCP, please visit our website at www.hcpi.com.